skx/tunneller/README.md

 You'll need a working [go](https://golang.org/) compiler to run the code, but compilation should be as simple as:

-    $ go build client.go
+    $ go build .

-This will build the client, as `./client`.
+This will build the client and server, as a single binary.

 If you wish to host your own central-server things are a little more complex: